olir/Frankenstein/README.md

 - Over/Under to Left/Right (side-by-side) converter
 - Left/Right side swapper
-- Test Image (good for calibrating videos on a VR display)

-Some filters can be chained together.
+- Test Image (good for calibrating videos on a VR display) Some filters can be chained together.

+It's is not designed for movies on dvd/blueray.
+There is no need: Your VR plattform should have a movie player capable of playing 3D Movies over VR.

+The output of Frankenstein can be perfectly viewed with video players like [LittlStar](http://littlstar.info).

 ## Summary for Programmers
 Frankenstein is a very small and easy to extend Java Tool.